liquidprompt/liquidprompt/README.md

   Liquid Prompt shows you the features that are actually useful while you actually use the shell.
 - **Configurability**: All aspects of Liquid Prompt are configurable, down to the core.

-To see what that entails, see the [features overview](https://liquidprompt.readthedocs.io/en/stable/overview.html) (which also presents a comparison with other prompt systems).
+To see what that entails, see the [latest features overview](https://liquidprompt.readthedocs.io/en/latest/overview.html) (which also presents a comparison with other prompt systems).

 You may also take a closer look at this screenshot of a session showing various features, in the default theme: